 - Quality risk

 During risk identification, remember that we cannot see into the future.
 You might miss something, or new risks could emerge for which you haven’t yet formed a plan.
-Therefore, it’s crucial to keep your risk management process and program flexible.
-Plan to review this list regularly and establish contingency plans for new and unforeseen risks.
+Hence it’s important to keep your risk management process and program flexible; plan to review this list regularly and establish contingency plans for new and unforeseen risks.

-In the risk analysis phase, you’ll examine each identified risk and assign it a score based on four factors:
+After you identify relevant risks, you must analyze their potential harm.
+In this analysis phase, you’ll examine each identified risk and assign it a score based on four factors:

 - Likelihood.
 What’s the chance that the risk will materialize?